Thai city buildings. Two different jobs: researching the market and closing the sale

 The $20 framework lets you run the research yourself.
 A done-for-you written underwrite of one unit runs in the low hundreds of dollars.
 Both are trivial relative to the cost of overpaying by 5–15% on a multi-million-baht purchase.

-What about Thai property lawyers — are they the research function?
+What about Thai property lawyers.
+Are they the research function?

 No. Lawyers handle title verification, contract review, and transfer execution.
-Research handles unit-level underwriting — comparables, carrying costs, foreign quota math, walkout discipline.
+Research handles unit-level underwriting.
+Comparables, carrying costs, foreign quota math, walkout discipline.
 Three separate functions, all needed.

 Why don't most foreign buyers unbundle?